Promoing diversity & inclusion and Health management

 What we have done so far

 We have endeavored to establish a comfortable working environment for female employees.
-Specific programs include: 1) a childcare leave benefit which is more generous than legally required; 2) a program for employees who rejoin the company after having left it because of childcare or nursing care and other reasons; 3) a leave option to assist overseas relocation of a spouse; and 4) a temporary exemption program for employees who have difficulty in relocation because of childcare or nursing care and other reasons.
+Specific programs include: 1) a childcare leave benefit which is more generous than legally required; 2) a program for employees who rejoin the Company after having left it because of childcare or nursing care and other reasons; 3) a leave option to assist overseas relocation of a spouse; and 4) a temporary exemption program for employees who have difficulty in relocation because of childcare or nursing care and other reasons.
 We have also been opening 24-hour childcare centers in steelworks and provide maternity work clothes for use by steelwork employees who are in the childbirth/childcare phase, in order to help them continue their shift work with confidence.
 We are also working to improve the workplace infrastructure such as showers, toilets, and dressing rooms at manufacturing sites, and to improve the work content.

 In-house childcare center (East Nippon Works Kashima Area)